mirroring using gitolite

 (v3.6+) preventing automatic sync

-Sometimes you don't want a repo to be mirrored automatically (as soon as someone pushes to the master) to all the slaves.
-For whatever reasons, you have some slaves for whom you would like to trigger the sync later (and you don't mind the fact that those slaves are out of sync until then).
+Sometimes you don't want a repo to be mirrored automatically (as soon as someone pushes to the master) to all the copies.
+For whatever reasons, you have some copies for whom you would like to trigger the sync later (and you don't mind the fact that those copies are out of sync until then).

 To make that happen, use option lines like this instead of those shown above: